 Sometimes patients with concussions have visual or balance problems that require therapy to help them recover.
 At our practice, we work closely with vision and vestibular experts to ensure our patients get complete comprehensive care.
 We also have excellent collaborative relationships with the majority of athletic trainers in the area as well.

 Once patients are symptom-free and performing all of their regular schoolwork without problems, they can begin a Return to Play Protocol.
 This is an exercise progression that is supervised by a child’s athletic trainer or a physical therapist.
-The goal is to ensure that full recovery has occured and they are not just feeling better because of the restrictions they have been on.
+The goal is to ensure that full recovery has occurred and they are not just feeling better because of the restrictions they have been on.
 It is important to know this before returning an athlete to a more high risk environment.
 Below is a sample of a return to play progression.

 Step 1: Back to regular activities (such as school)